frePPLe/frepple/doc/user-interface/plan-analysis/inventory-planning.rst

   | When inventory planning parameters are highlighted with an exclamation
     triangle, it means that the value was set by a business rule.

   .. image:: ../_images/inventory-planning-plan.png

   |

 - | The fourth tab shows the **planned and ongoing transactions** that are currently ongoing or proposed by frePPLe.
 The list shows purchase orders, incoming distribution orders, outgoing distribution orders and open sales orders.

   | Date, quantity, item and supplier can be edited for proposed transactions.
   | When one or more rows are selected, the action list becomes active which is
     used to change the status of the transaction.
-  | If the Openbravo or Odoo connector app is activated, the dropdown allows
+  | If the Odoo, Etendo or Openbravo connector app is activated, the dropdown allows
     the planner to immediately export the transaction immediately towards the ERP system.

   .. image:: ../_images/inventory-planning-transactions.png